Some of you just don’t get it. Business relationships are critical to your success. Especially as a Small Business Owner.

 Much later, I learnt that she had convinced her boss that I was the best consultant for the job, citing “down-to-earth” and “easy to talk to” as her reasons.
 During the life of the contract, she was warm, pleasant and extremely accommodating and this was just what I needed.

-But you can remember to ask about a colleague’s child or grandchild.
-Turn up at the picnics and barbecues.
-Ask about how their golf game is coming along, at the same time, forgetting to mention that you think they should take up knitting.
+3. Ask how your friend’s golf game is coming along, at the same time, forgetting to mention that you think he should take up knitting.

 We are all busy people with our own important priorities.
 But should this mean that you should be nearly always unable to help out a colleague?
 I say no!